-- Disconnect the chain saw from the power source.
-See instructions under "Chain Replacement". - · Remove bar and chain from saw. - Clean all sawdust and any other debris from the guide bar groove and sprocket hole after each use.
+Disconnect the chain saw from the power source.
+See instructions under Chain Banka and the chain saw from the power source.
+Chain Replacement".

+Remove bar and chain from saw.

+Clean all sawdust and any other debris from the guide bar groove and sprocket hole after each use.
 Remove Sawdust From Guide

-Bar Groove

-Sprocket Hole

-- Add lubricant to sprocket hole after each use. - Burring of guide bar rails is a normal process of rail wear.
-Remove these burrs with a flat file. - When rail top is uneven, use a flat file to restore square edges and sides.
+Add lubricant to sprocket hole after each use

+Burring of guide bar rails is a normal process of rail wear.
+Remove these burrs with a flat file.

+When rail top is uneven, use a flat file to restore square edges and sides.